Fra0909/Unviersity-Timetabling/README.md

 * Scala

-Added the file "COMP1815 - 001086733 - Group 5.pdf", which was submitted as part of the project and explained how we developed it.
+The file "COMP1815 - 001086733 - Group 5.pdf", which was submitted as part of the project and explained how we developed it.